GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 ## Enabling the Long Animation Frames API

-The Long Animation Frames API is available in Chrome behind the Experimental Web Platform Features flag and can be enabled at: `chrome://flags/#enable-experimental-web-platform-features` for developers wishing to experiment with this API.
+The Long Animation Frames API is available in Chrome behind the Experimental Web Platform Features flag and can be enabled at: `chrome://flags/#enable-experimental-web-platform-features`.

 This feature is also [entering an origin trial from Chrome 116](/origintrials/#/view_trial/3935020174414970881), which allows developers to enable the feature for visitors to their sites to collect data from real users.
 See [Get started with origin trials](/en/docs/web-platform/origin-trials/) for more information on origin trials.